Peter Ruckman: King James Onlyism

-Ruckman was a believer in "King James Onlyism".
-Ruckman said that the King James Version of the Bible, the "Authorized Version" ("KJV" or "A.V."), provided "advanced revelation" beyond that discernible in the underlying Textus Receptus Greek text, believing the KJV represented the final authority in all matters of faith and practice.
+Ruckman believed in "King James Onlyism", arguing that the KJV provided "advanced revelation" beyond that discernible in the underlying Textus Receptus Greek text, and was therefore the final authority in all matters of faith and practice.
 Ruckman believed that any edition of the Bible not based on the text of the KJV was heretical and could lead one to lose not only their "testimony [and] ministry" but even their life.

 Ruckman distinguished between the Textus Receptus of the KJV, and the numerically fewer manuscripts of the Alexandrian text-type underlying most modern New Testament versions.
-Ruckman characterized those who endorsed the latter as members of the "Alexandrian Cult," people who believe that while the autographs were God-inspired, they have been lost, and that therefore there is "no final, absolute written authority of God anywhere on this earth".
-Ruckman also wrote that the Septuagint was a hoax perpetrated by the "Alexandrian cult" under the leadership of the Church Father Origen (as part of his Hexapla) in the 3rd century AD in order to subvert belief in the integrity of the Bible.
+Ruckman characterized those who endorsed the latter as members of the "Alexandrian Cult" who believe that while the autographs were God-inspired, they have been lost and that therefore there is "no final, absolute written authority of God anywhere on this earth".
+Ruckman also wrote that the Septuagint was a hoax perpetrated by the "Alexandrian cult" under the leadership of early Christian theologian Origen (as part of his Hexapla) in the early third century A.D. in order to subvert belief in the integrity of the Bible.

-Ruckman's position on the exclusive authority of the KJV was opposed by many supporters of biblical inerrancy, including signers of the Chicago Statement on Biblical Inerrancy who specifically "deny that any essential element of the Christian faith is affected by the absence of the autographs [and] further deny that this absence renders the assertion of Biblical inerrancy invalid or irrelevant".
-Furthermore, the majority of those who support the King James Only movement reject Ruckman's position that the English KJV is superior to existing Hebrew and Greek manuscripts, and they also criticize Ruckman because "his writings are so acerbic, so offensive and mean-spirited that the entire movement has become identified with his kind of confrontational attitude".
+Ruckman's position on the exclusive authority of the KJV was opposed by many supporters of biblical inerrancy, including signers of the Chicago Statement on Biblical Inerrancy who specifically denied "that any essential element of the Christian faith is affected by the absence of the autographs [and] further deny that this absence renders the assertion of Biblical inerrancy invalid or irrelevant".
+Even a majority of those who support the King James Only movement reject Ruckman's position that the English KJV is superior to the existing Hebrew and Greek manuscripts.
+They also criticize Ruckman because "his writings are so acerbic, so offensive and mean-spirited that the entire movement has become identified with his kind of confrontational attitude".

 The website of Ruckman's press notes that although some have called his writings "mean spirited", "we refer to them as 'truth with an attitude'".
 According to Beacham and Bauder, "Ruckman is without any doubt the most caustic and abusive among King James-Only partisans".
 James R. White states in his book The King James Only Controversy that to call Ruckman "outspoken is to engage in an exercise in understatement.
-Caustic is too mild a term; bombastic is a little more accurate. ...
+Caustic is too mild a term; bombastic is a little more accurate...
 There is no doubt that Peter S. Ruckman is brilliant, in a strange sort of way.
 His mental powers are plainly demonstrated in his books, though most people do not bother to read far enough to recognize this due to the constant stream of invective that is to be found on nearly every page.
 And yet his cocky confidence attracts many people to his viewpoint."
 In Ruckman's words:

 God called me to sit at this typewriter and pour forth VINEGAR, ACID, VITRIOL, AND CLEANING FLUID on the leading conservative and fundamental scholars of 1900 through 1990.